Understanding Turkey Talk

 The thrill of spring turkey hunting would be nothing if it weren’t for early morning silences shattered by gobbles and chattering hens.
-Learning the various vocalizations, and not just what they sound like but what they mean and when to use them, should be the ultimate goal of every spring hunter.
+Learning what various turkey vocalizations sound like, and what they mean, should be the ultimate goal of every spring hunter.

-The National Wild Turkey Federation (NWTF) provided recordings of actual turkeys, so make sure you listen to each vocalization to see how close—or far—you are from sounding like the real thing.
+In this article, we cover turkey talk and share National Wild Turkey Federation (NWTF) recordings of actual turkeys.
+Listen to each vocalization to see how close—or far—you are from sounding like the real thing.

 Yelp

-A staple of any caller’s arsenal, the yelp is looked at as the main form of communication a hen makes.
-The yelp is a locating call, helping hens find other turkeys in the area and beckoning them to join her.
-This applies to hens and toms.
-If you can fire a hen up enough, she may have to come and investigate, even if she has to drag that gobbler with her.
+A staple of any caller’s arsenal, the turkey yelp is viewed as a hen’s main form of communication.
+Jakes and toms can yelp, too, but a majority of the yelps you’ll hear in the turkey woods come from hens.
+A yelp generally serves to locate other turkeys in the area and beckon them closer.
+If you can fire a hen up enough, she may have to come and investigate your help, even if she has to drag that gobbler with her.

 Cutting

-Cutting is usually heard as a rapid and sharp series of clucks.
-This is an excited call made by a hen to grab the attention of a gobbler—she’s fired up and wants the tom to know it.
-If you’re in the woods hearing cutting, you are probably hunting at or near the peak levels of the breeding season and excitement.
+Usually heard as a rapid and sharp series of clucks, cutting is an excited call made by a hen to grab the attention of a gobbler—she’s fired up and wants the tom to know it.
+If you’re in the woods and hear cutting, you are probably hunting at or near the peak levels of the breeding season and excitement.

-It can also serve as another form of communication between hens when they are agitated with each other.
-If a gobbler is henned-up, you can try agitating his hens to a boiling point.
-They may have to come settle the dispute—gobbler in tow.
+Cutting can also serve as a form of communication between hens when they are agitated with each other.
+If a gobbler is henned-up, you can try using cutting to agitate his hens to a boiling point.
+The hens may have to find you to settle the dispute—gobbler in tow.

 Soft Yelps, Clucks, and Purrs

-These are low volume calls that signify contentment.
-They can translate to safety and security for other birds and can be your best weapon to get a gobbler to close down that final 50 yards.
+Soft yelps, clucks, and purrs are low-volume calls that signify contentment.
+These turkey sounds can translate to safety and security for other birds and can be your best weapon to get a gobbler to close down that final 50 yards.

-Using a less is more strategy, lower your volume when the gobblers break into the 100-yard range.
-The soft calls will reassure the tom that everything is safe and entice it to come and find you.
-These are some of the most crucial calls when it comes to finishing the hunt.
+Using a less-is-more strategy, lower your volume when the gobblers break into the 100-yard range.
+The soft calls will reassure the tom that everything is safe and entice him to come and find you.
+Soft yelps, clucks, and purrs can be some of the most crucial calls when it comes to finishing the hunt.

 Fighting Purrs

-This is another opportunity for hopped-up hens and gobblers to agitate each other to a boiling point.
-This purr isn’t just for agitating, though—it can signal an actual fight between two birds.
-This call has the potential to lure a hung up bachelor group of toms who don’t want to miss a good fight.
+Fighting purrs represent another opportunity for hopped-up hens and gobblers to agitate each other to a boiling point.
+This purr isn’t just for agitating, though—a fighting purr can signal an actual fight between two birds, and has the potential to lure a hung-up bachelor group of toms who don’t want to miss a good fight.

-For the hunter, simply up the intensity of your standard purr, and don’t be afraid to beat your hat around in the leaves to simulate wings flapping in an actual fight.
-This tends to work well in the early spring season when both hens and toms are establishing pecking orders before breeding peaks.
+To replicate a fighting purr, simply up the intensity of your standard purr, and don’t be afraid to beat your hat around in the leaves to simulate wings flapping in an actual fight.
+Fighting purrs tend to work well in the early spring season when both hens and toms are establishing pecking orders before breeding peaks.
 It’s important to judge the bird’s moods before attempting, though.
 If the woods are quiet on a certain day, this is probably not the trick to pull out of your bag.

 Tree Yelps

 Roosting hens often begin their yelping at dawn.
-This isn’t the same type of excited yelp they will break into later, though.
-These light, quiet yelps are meant to convince nearby toms that you are the first hen they hear that morning.
-Think of adding a sense of grogginess in the call by keeping it quiet and calm as you entice the toms to fly down from the roost and right into your setup.
+A little softer and slower than a plain yelp, your tree yelp is meant to convince nearby toms that you are the first hen they hear that morning.
+Think of adding a sense of grogginess in the call by keeping it quiet and calm as you entice the toms to fly down from the roost and into your setup.

-More times than not, aggressive calling will lead them to fly further away from your setup.
+More times than not, aggressive calling in daybreak scenarios will toms to fly further away from your setup.

+Why do turkeys spit and drum?
 This gobbler-only sound is used while a tom is displaying or closing the distance on a hen.
-Like the gobble, a tom is using this to attract hens but will only start as the bird closes the final gap.
-The sound is audible once the tom hits about 100 yards, and conditions have to be right for you to hear the faintest spit.
-This call still remains a bit of a mystery for many hunters, but its effectiveness is well documented.
+Like the gobble, a tom is using this to attract hens, but will only start spitting and drumming as he closes the final gap.
+The drumming sound is audible once the tom hits about 100 yards, and conditions have to be right for you to hear the faintest spit.
+This call remains a bit of a mystery for many hunters, but its effectiveness is well-documented.

 Cackle

-Cackling can add realism to your early morning set up when combined with tree yelps.
+Cackling can add realism to your early morning setup when combined with tree yelps.
 After letting a nearby tom know they are the first bird awake and active, hens will make this raspy call as they fly down from the roost in the morning.
-This call is best used after the tom leaves his tree because if he is still roosted, he may just wait for the hen to do all the work and come closer.
+A cackle is best used after the tom leaves his tree.
+If he is still roosted, he may just wait for the hen to do all the work and come closer.
 Your job is to paint a convincing picture of early morning turkey activity—convincing enough to fool even the most careful toms.

 Jake and Tom Yelps